Disclaimer: I do not own Naruto.

 Was he ever going to tell someone else why he didn't feel safe in his own home some nights?

-The answers were too big to move past the lump in his throat.
+The answers were too big to move past the lump in his throat and so all he could do was grunt a semblance of a response to the other boy.
 He focused instead on stopping the tears from falling as he turned so his back faced Naruto even though that made his hip dig into the floor in a numbingly painful way.

-Kiba knew the boy wanted answers, but he wouldn't push.
+Kiba knew the boy wanted answers, but he also knew that Naruto wouldn't push.

 That's why Kiba felt safe here.

-It would be years before Kiba would understand the irony of feeling safe in the home of the village pariah instead of in the family compound of one of the clans of the great village of Konoha.
+It would be years before Kiba would understand the irony of feeling safe in the home of the village pariah instead of in his own home, the family compound of one of the biggest clans in Konoha.

 Clenching his eyes shut, Kiba pushed hard against the blockage in his throat.